Duván Zapata

-After starting his career with Colombian club América de Cali, he later played for Estudiantes in Argentina.
-From 2013, he played in Italy's Serie A, for Napoli, Udinese, Sampdoria, and Atalanta.
+After starting his career with Colombian club América de Cali, Zapata would go on to play for Estudiantes in Argentina.
+From 2013, he played in Italy's Serie A, for Napoli, Udinese, Sampdoria, Atalanta and Torino.
+Zapata became well known during his time at Atalanta, where he would form a striker partnership with fellow Colombian Luis Muriel.

-At international level, Zapata made his senior debut for Colombia in 2017, and took part at the 2019 and 2021 Copa América.
+At international level, Zapata made his senior debut for Colombia in 2017, and took part at the Copa América in 2019 and 2021.

 Club career

 America de Cali

 Zapata joined América de Cali's youth academy aged 13 in 2004, and made his debut with the first team on 18 May 2008, during a 3–2 loss against Boyaca Chico, where he also scored a goal.
 In July 2008, Zapata started in both legs of the finals against Boyaca Chico, who later beat America on penalties to win the league title.
 In December 2008, America de Cali won the league title by beating Independiente Medellín in the finals, but Zapata didn't participate in either match.

 On 13 February 2011, he scored a hat-trick, the first of his career, in a 3–2 home victory against Deportivo Pereira at Estadio Pascual Guerrero.
 At the end of the 2011 Apertura, Zapata left the club.